lloydm9/CS428Project2/index.md

 ### Intro

-I decided to model my Project 2 after a mock room similar to my own.
-I had moved recently, and because of that I had to arrange my belongings in my new room.
+I decided to model my Project 2 after a mock living room similar to my own.
 To achieve this I have used the assets listed below to bring the room to life.
-The room in the playset isn't an exact replica of mine per se, as it's for more of a living room environment, but the premise is all the same.
+The room in the playset isn't an exact replica of mine per se, but the premise is all the same.
 In addition to the playsets featuring my room, I also incorporated a physics playset with solid objects for the user to test the solidity of the objects.

 ### Steps